Rutschman homers, Orioles beat Angels, run win streak to 5 – KION546

 FAMILY AFFAIR

-Orioles infielder Tyler Nevin got emotional when talking about playing for the first time in the majors against a team managed by his father, Angels interim manager Phil Nevin.
+Orioles infielder Tyler Nevin got emotional when talking about playing for the first time in the majors against a team led by his father, Angels interim manager Phil Nevin.

 “This moment for our family is pretty incredible,” said Tyler Nevin, who was not in the starting lineup Thursday.